mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Khenourr (Double Bladed Staff) 3 Melee (large blade) 2d6+4 2 3 150 Rokhkou (Long Sword) 3 Melee (large blade) 3d6 –1 1 100 Thuerrghough (Serrated Sword) 2 Melee (large blade) 3d6+4 1 2 200 Thuerrlakh (Serrated Knife) 2 Melee (small blade) 1d6+4 – 0.5 50 Tsozgho (Claw Fist) 4 Melee (small blade) 2d6 – – 10

 Danngag (Hunting Spear, TL1): The danngag is the traditional hunting spear that the Vargr have been using since the early days on Lair.
 Little has changed since its fi rst incarnation except the material it is made from.
-Many hunters still favour the danngag for its silent effi ciency.
+Many hunters still favor the danngag for its silent effi ciency.

 Khenourr (Double Bladed Staff, TL3): A long staff with a small blade at each end; much like a double-ended spear but this weapon cannot be thrown.
 Although it is the blades that infl ict damage, this weapon requires the Melee (bludgeon) skill to use.
 Anyone profi cient in its use (skill level of 1 or more) can make an additional attack per Combat Round with the opposite blade with a –4 DM.

-Rokhkou (Long Sword, TL3): This well-balanced long sword is a favourite amongst many warriors.
+Rokhkou (Long Sword, TL3): This well-balanced long sword is a favorite amongst many warriors.
 The blade has a slight curve with a small barb protruding from the blade’s edge towards the tip of the sword.
 The rokhkou comes in numerous designs with variations on the number, size and position of the barb.

 Thuerrghough (Serrated Sword, TL2): The thuerrghough is a large serrated sword.
 These vicious looking weapons are commonly used by corsairs, not just for their effectiveness but because the sight of such a weapon helps instil fear in their opponents.

 Thuerrlakh (Serrated Knife, TL2): This large serrated knife is basically a smaller version of the thuerrghough and is often carried as a backup weapon by corsairs and mercenaries alike.

 Tsozgho (Claw Fist, TL3): A spiked fi st weapon that fi ts over the hand and designed to look like claws.
-This is another good example of the types of weapon favoured by corsairs for both practical and aesthetic purposes.
+This is another good example of the types of weapon favored by corsairs for both practical and aesthetic purposes.

 This is a very effective close combat weapon but the tsozgho must be strapped fi rmly onto the hand and takes 1d6 rounds